20 Pakistanis having properties abroad must be produced: SC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Attorney General of Pakistan, Anwar Mansoor Khan, in pursuance of the court order presented a list of 20 Pakistani individuals having some 120 properties in the UAE.
-Earlier, during the proceedings, the chief justice had asked the attorney general to provide a list of 20 people as a sample who have properties in the UAE but had claimed amnesty offered by the previous government of the PML-N.
+Attorney General for Pakistan Anwar Mansoor Khan in pursuance of the court order presented a list of 20 Pakistani individuals having some 120 properties in the UAE.
+Earlier, during the proceedings, the chief justice had asked attorney general to provide list of 20 people as a sample who have properties in the UAE but had had claimed amnesty offered by the previous government of the PML-N.

-The DG FIA submitted a report pertaining to details of foreign properties owned by Pakistani citizens.
-The chief justice, while referring to the claim made by the DG FIA that the foreign properties of Pakistani nationals are worth 1,000 billion rupees, said that a dam could be constructed with such a heavy amount.
+The DG FIA submitted a report pertaining to detail of foreign properties owned by Pakistani citizens.
+The chief justice while referring to the claim made by the DG FIA that the foreign properties of Pakistani nationals are worth 1,000 billion rupees said that a dam could be constructed with such a heavy amount.

 The chief justice recalled that the United Kingdom has only provided details pertaining to properties, but not bank accounts.
 At this, Tariq Bajwa said that the United Kingdom has started sharing information about accounts last month.

-The Attorney General of Pakistan, Anwar Mansoor Khan, in pursuance of the court order presented a list of 20 Pakistani individuals having some 120 properties in the UAE.
-Earlier, during the proceedings, the chief justice had asked the attorney general to provide a list of 20 people as a sample who have properties in the UAE but had claimed amnesty offered by the previous government of the PML-N.
+Attorney General for Pakistan Anwar Mansoor Khan in pursuance of the court order presented a list of 20 Pakistani individuals having some 120 properties in the UAE.
+Earlier, during the proceedings, the chief justice had asked attorney general to provide list of 20 people as a sample who have properties in the UAE but had had claimed amnesty offered by the previous government of the PML-N.

-The DG FIA submitted a report pertaining to details of foreign properties owned by Pakistani citizens.
-The chief justice, while referring to the claim made by the DG FIA that the foreign properties of Pakistani nationals are worth 1,000 billion rupees, said that a dam could be constructed with such a heavy amount.
+The DG FIA submitted a report pertaining to detail of foreign properties owned by Pakistani citizens.
+The chief justice while referring to the claim made by the DG FIA that the foreign properties of Pakistani nationals are worth 1,000 billion rupees said that a dam could be constructed with such a heavy amount.

 The chief justice recalled that the United Kingdom has only provided details pertaining to properties, but not bank accounts.
 At this, Tariq Bajwa said that the United Kingdom has started sharing information about accounts last month.